athith-g/lab_notebooks/README.md

 **TextClustering.ipynb** - K-Means clustering of text data to draw themes from text responses.

 ## Miscellaneous
+**TikTokDownloader** - Tool used to automate the process of downloading TikToks from a list of URLs.

 **Lab_Presentation.ipynb** - Notebook used to give lab presentation.

 ## Credits for data management work: